HaiTMai/Single-Image-Super-Resolution-SISR/README.md

 # Single Image Super Resolution-SISR
-Original list from By Yapeng Tian and Yunlun Zhang (Email: yapengtian@rochester.edu OR yulun100@gmail.com).
+Original list from By Yapeng Tian and Yunlun Zhang (Email: yapengtian@rochester.edu OR yulun100@gmail.com).<\br>
-I've started updating my own on 15 August 2018 (Email:hai.maituan@gmail.com)
+I've started updating my own on 15 August 2018 (Email:hai.maituan@gmail.com)Python implementation of Recommender System.<\br>
+If you wanna have the full source code, email to hai.maituan@gmail.com

 -------------------------------------
 A list of resources for example-based single image super-resolution, inspired by [Awesome-deep-vision](https://github.com/kjw0612/awesome-deep-vision) and [Awesome Computer Vision](https://github.com/jbhuang0604/awesome-computer-vision) .